Netcracker/KubeMarine/documentation/design/1-upgrade-patches-registration-and-implementation.md

 New concept of patches priority.
 Patches with higher priority are always executed after patches with lower priority.

 1. **Inventory-only patches**.
 Can only patch initial inventory.
-   Instantiation of KubernetesCluster is not allowed, and connectio to nodes is not allowed.
+   Instantiation of KubernetesCluster is not allowed, and connection to nodes is not allowed.
 2. **Software upgrade patches**.
 3. **Other patches**.
 Should not affect software upgrade.
    May patch initial inventory and operate with cluster.